Support and advice

-Our services can range from driving you to view potential accommodation to helping you set up rental contracts and utilities.
-We are trained in tenancy legislation, and can help out if you have a problem with your landlord or other tenants.
-In the rare event that you have a legal issue with accommodation, we will assist you, and even go to court with you if necessary.
+We can drive you to view potential accommodation, help you set up rental contracts and utilities, and support you if you have a problem with your landlord or other tenants.
+In the rare event that you have a legal issue with accommodation, we will assist you.

 Contact us at email@example.com to find out more, and check out the advice below to ensure you’re prepared to find, organise and live in off-campus accommodation.

 You don’t need to apply for off-campus housing before you arrive in Perth, but these tips will help you avoid some common mistakes when searching for a place to stay.

 5 tips for finding the perfect off-campus accommodation

 - View the property before you sign a lease.
 All off-campus accommodation is privately owned and not controlled by Curtin, so we recommend inspecting the property yourself to avoid disappointment.
 We also advise you not to sign contracts from overseas.

 - Find your own accommodation, don’t ask friends.
 You may find the place they choose is not what you imagined, or that cheaper options were available.

 - Beware of internet accommodation scams.
 To avoid getting scammed, contact our housing team or go through our accommodation partner, UniLodge.